rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 # Unifying traits and interfaces

-## A real example of how we could use traits
+There are three parts to this proposal:

+  * Adding default impls to ifaces
+  * Allowing iface inheritance
+  * Instance coherence

+### Adding default impls to ifaces: a real example

-In the `middle::typeck::infer` module (henceforth "infer"), there's a `combine` interface, and implementations of that interface for the three "type combiners" `lub`, `sub`, and `glb`.
+In the `middle::typeck::infer` module (henceforth `infer`), there's a `combine` interface, and implementations of that interface for the three "type combiners" `lub`, `sub`, and `glb`.
 All three `impl`s are required to implement all of the methods in the `combine` interface, even though some of the implementations are identical in two (or in all three!) of the type combiners.
-Right now, "infer" deals with this by defining an out-of-line method `super_foo` for each method `foo` for which there are multiple identical implementations.
+Right now, `infer` deals with this by defining an out-of-line method `super_foo` for each method `foo` for which there are multiple identical implementations.

 For example, here's what it looks like for the `modes` method.
-In fact, there are **nine** methods in infer that are this way -- `modes` is just a representative example.
+In fact, there are _nine_ methods in `infer` that are this way -- `modes` is just a representative example.

 ```